navi-language/navi/README.md

 > Navi named after the **Navy** and **Navigator** words, which emphasize its navigation and leadership functions, and also borrowed the language naming of the [Na'vi](https://learnnavi.org) tribe in the movie "Avatar".
 This name means that Navi leads users to navigate in the ocean of data analysis and decision-making, and also symbolizes the recognition and support of the diversity and flexibility of data analysis and decision-making.

+## Language Design

+- Simple syntax.
+- No implicit type conversion.
+- No null pointer panic, safe runtime.
+- Scripted running, with the same compilation speed and execution performance as Go.

 ## Features

 - Provided for general programming language (Navi), indicator engine (Navi Stream).